 Roasted Brussels Sprouts and Butternut Squash With Medjool Dates

-My favorite Brussels sprouts and butternut squash recipe is this easy side dish, made with clean ingredients: healthy oils, salt and pepper, and a tiny bit of added sweetness from the dates.
+One of my favorite recipes with winter vegetables is this easy Brussels sprouts and butternut squash side dish.
+It’s made with clean ingredients: healthy oils, salt and pepper, and a tiny bit of added sweetness from the dates.

 Think you don’t like Brussels sprouts?
 This recipe will change your mind!
 Roasting the sprouts until they caramelize and just begin to char removes any bitterness from the veggies and turns them nutty-sweet.

 It’s even Whole30 compliant, paleo, gluten-free, dairy-free, and vegan.